mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 The prototype was tested in two stages.
 The first iteration was tested manually using a hand-crank input and a single output wheel to confirm the gear ratio.
 The second iteration was tested as a motorized working model using the same gear dimensions, with the motor driving the input shaft and the output shaft driving two traction wheels.

-Testing included manual gear ratio verification, smooth rotation, motorized operation, and backlash observation.
+Testing included manual gear ratio verification, smooth rotation, motorized operation, and gear play observation.

 ### Gear Ratio Test